-How will the strategy, Potential positive and/or Recommendations for Action taken by Clinical

-policy, plan, procedure negative impacts improvement/ mitigation Board / Corporate

-and/or service impact on:- Directorate.

-Make reference to where the mitigation is included in the document,

-as appropriate

-having a baby whether or not The Individual Patient

-they are on maternity leave. developed by NICE.
-Funding Request (IPFR)

-The INNU policy states that route is available to

-some interventions are not available due to lack of clinically exceptional

-clinical and/or cost cases.

-effectiveness; or as a result

-of service prioritisation.

-No information was identified

-to suggest that pregnant

-people, those who had

-recently given birth or are breast feeding would be

-negatively impacted by the

-INNU policy.

-' '
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate.
+Make reference to where the mitigation is included in the document, as appropriate having a baby whether or not they are on maternity leave. be undertaken were developed by NICE.
+The INNU policy states that some interventions are not available due to lack of clinical and/or cost effectiveness; or as a result of service prioritisation.
+No information was identified to suggest that pregnant people, those who had recently given birth or are breast feeding would be negatively impacted by the INNU policy.
+The Individual Patient Funding Request (IPFR) route is available to clinically exceptional cases.